ryanrestine/HackTheBox_WriteUps/linux_machines/tenten_notes.md

 ### Exploitation

-I manually tested this (probably would have been easier to just generate a number list and fuzz this in Burp or with Ffuzz), until I reached `/13` which had an interesting attachment:
+I manually tested this (probably would have been easier to just generate a number list and fuzz this in Burp or with Ffuff), until I reached `/13` which had an interesting attachment:

 ![13.png](../assets/tenten_assets/13.png)